 Honored with the American Dance Guild Award for Artistic Excellence, Buglisi Dance Theatre is distinguished for poignant, theatrical repertoire and imaginative multi-disciplinary collaborations which fuse classical sensibility with intuitive creativity.
 The company was founded by Artistic Director Buglisi, Capucilli, Dakin and Foreman, who performed together as Principal Dancers at the Martha Graham Dance Company.
-BDT presents its home seasons at The Joyce Theater, NYC’s preeminent venue for contemporary dance, where the company will celebrate its 20th anniversary season on February 5-10, 2013.
+BDT presents its home seasons at The Joyce Theater, NYC’s preeminent venue for contemporary dance, where the company celebrated its 20th anniversary season on February 5-10, 2013.
 World-class production values and theatrical appeal have won BDT invitations worldwide to the John F. Kennedy Center for the Performing Arts; Jacob’s Pillow Dance Festival; the Sosnoff Theater at the Richard B. Fisher Center for the Performing Arts, Bard College; The Kravis Center, West Palm Beach; SUNY Purchase Performing Arts Center; Evening Stars Festival; the Vail International Festival; the Society of Performing Arts, Houston; the Baryshnikov Arts Center; The Juilliard Theatre; Lincoln Center; Dance St. Louis’s Spring to Dance Festival; the Yale Center for British Art; and abroad to festivals in Australia, France, the Czech Republic, Israel and Italy, reaching over 25,000 people annually in live performance BDT expands its service to the community with site-specific performances at such venues as The Whitney Museum; the steps of Federal Hall and New York Stock Exchange for the LMCC/River to River Festival; Battery Park for The Downtown Dance Festival, NYC; Utica College football field for the Special Olympics Opening Ceremony; and Dancing at the Crossroads in Times Square.
 On September 11, 2011 and 2012, Buglisi Dance Theatre led 120 dancers on the Josie Robertson Plaza at Lincoln Center in The Table of Silence Project 9/11 to honor peace and tolerance in our world.
 This public tribute from the NYC dance community was broadcast via live stream and can be viewed at youtube.com/buglisidance.
 Subsequent site-specific commemorations were held at the Pan Am 103 Remembrance Wall at Syracuse University and in Assisi, Italy.

 Artistic Director Jacqulyn Buglisi believes that movement is a basic element of human expression and that joy and inspiration flow from its wellspring.
 “Using images, literature, poetry, heroic archetypes and a consuming physicality, I craft dances that explore human relationships revealing the bold visceral strengths, humor and exquisite vulnerabilities of the individual.
 My dances such as Requiem, Letters of Love on Ripped Paper, Wild Mannequins & Wing Walkers; Rain, Sand, Acapelorus, Frida, and Suspended Women represent my dream to embrace the integration of art forms through the collaborative process and current multi media technologies and my passion to inspire, engage, and attract the next generation of artists and diverse audiences into the realm of theatrical dance theatre.